-This guide is currently pending review by a licensed clinical nurse.
+This guide is currently pending review by a licensed registered nurse.

 SBAR Nursing Handoff: The Complete Guide (With Examples)